Piako River

+Geography

 The Piako River has an annual mean flow of 17 m3/s (at Paeroa-Tahuna Road), with a total catchment area of approximately 1440 km2.
 The river system is approximately 100 km long, aligned in a north-south direction and occupies much of the central and western Hauraki Plains (or more broadly, the Thames Valley), extending from Hinuera in the south before discharging into the Firth of Thames in the north, five kilometres west of Thames.

 The Piako River has two major stems: the first, and main, stem drains the northern Te Miro-Tahuroa hills, and the Pakaroa Range.
 The dominant tributaries on the eastern slopes of these hills are the Piakonui and Piakoiti Streams.
 These streams, together with the smaller Toenepi Stream, converge just south of Kereone to become the Piako River.
 The western slopes are drained by the Waitakaruru Stream which joins the Piako River at Morrinsville.
 As the Piako River progresses north, it is fed by numerous small streams draining the eastern slopes of the Hangawera Hills.

 The second stem is the Waitoa River, which starts near Piarere.
 The Waitoa River catchment drains the Hinuera Flats and broad southern Hauraki Plains, before converging with the Piako River in the large wetland known as the Kopuatai Peat Dome, northeast of Tahuna.
 The Upper Piako River catchment also drains the eastern aspects of the Hapuakohe Range through small tributaries.

 The river system is highly modified by intensive dairy farming and associated industry.
 Given this, the Toenepi Stream - a small sub-catchment of the Piako River - has been extensively used to research the impact of intensive farming on water quality and develop improved farming practices.